LD4P/sinopia_editor/README.md

 2. Install [npm](https://www.npmjs.com/)
 3. Run `npm init`, and follow the instructions that appear.
 4. Get latest npm: `npm install -g npm@latest`
+5. Run `npm install`.
+This installs everything needed for the build to run successfully.

+### Building the Sinopia Editor code
+1. Run `npm run dev-build` to build the code quickly, un-minimized.
+OR
-5. Run `npm run build` to build the code.
+2. Run `npm run build` to build the code minimized for client consumption.

-### Installing BFE code
+### Building the BFE code (temporary)
 1. Run `npm install grunt-cli` to install grunt-cli.
 2. Run `npm run grunt` or `grunt` to build the BFE code.
-3. Run `npm install`.
-This installs everything needed for the build to run successfully.

-## Running the code
+## Running the BFE code

 `npm start`